 If you are an individual, please reach out to your healthcare provider.
 If you're with a hospital, lab or healthcare provider, please see the contact details below.

-Select CVS and Walgreens recently began using our test in drive-thru settings in the U.S. For more information please check with your local CVS or Walgreens for more details on available testing locations.
+Select CVS and Walgreens are using ID NOW in drive-thru settings in the U.S. For more information please check with your local CVS or Walgreens for more details on available testing locations.
+Given its size and speed, BinaxNOW COVID-19 Ag test could be used in drive-thrus as well as many other settings where people gather.

 Please be aware that the website you have requested is intended for the residents of a particular country or region, as noted on that site.
 As a result, the site may contain information on pharmaceuticals, medical devices and other products or uses of those products that are not approved in other countries or regions.